Charleygrossman/simecon/README.md

 *system*."

 #### Process
-A stochastic process that drive trade requests between traders.
+A stochastic process that drives trade requests between traders.

 Given that a request is made by trader *A* to trade for one or more items that trader *B* owns, the probability of that request following